 In summary; To learn to be a blessing to each other and to grow and nurture each other in our faith, requires loving God, loving each other, recognising what each of us has to contribute to one another and finding strength in a community who endeavour together through each season in life.
 That’s my take-home message for effective everyday living in Christian faith which I draw upon daily for inspiration.

 God put it on our hearts to explore Derby

-Jeff Golding: to be ordained deacon in 2021
+Jeff Golding: ordained deacon in June 2021 - to be ordained priest in July 2022